netidx/netidx-book/src/complete_system.md

-One day I was reflecting on the browser after I had been working on it for many weeks, and it occurred to me that it is essentially implementing a distributed verion of the model view controller paradigm.
+One day I was reflecting on the browser after I had been working on it for many weeks, and it occurred to me that it is essentially implementing a distributed version of the model view controller paradigm.
 The netidx data model is the model, the view is the widget tree and the layout properties, and the controller is the formula language expressions embedded in each widget.
 However in this version